getAlby/lightning-publisher-wordpress/README.md

 ![Lightning Publisher](/assets/banner.png)

-Bitcoin Lightning Publisher is a Paywall and Donation plugin for WordPress to accept instant Bitcoin Lightning payments and donations.
+Bitcoin Lightning Publisher is a Paywall and Donation plugin for WordPress to accept instant Bitcoin Lightning payments and donations / Value 4 Value payments.
 It allows you to monetize any digital content with instant microtransactions and receive payments from your visitors directly to your preferred wallet - no need for expensive service providers.

 The plugin is the easiest and most flexible plugin to sell your digital content and to receive donations / Value 4 Value payments.